ForeverPhoenix21/Real-Time-Bus-Tracker/README.md

 ## Installation:

 <p> Upload the HTML file to your browser or fork and clone the project saving the files to your local hard drive. </p>
+<p>You can also run the program by clicking on the above picture in this readme file.</P>

 ## Usage: